JElchison/crypto-lab/README.md

 Run the installation script.

-*From the remote EC2 instance (*not* your local machine):*
+*From the remote EC2 instance (not your local machine):*
 ```bash
 ubuntu@crypto-lab:~$ sudo crypto-lab/install.sh
 ```

 When prompted, accept the default settings for unattended upgrades.
 This is for automatic background security updates.

-When prompted, enter a passprase for the students' SSH key.
+When prompted, enter a paraphrase for the students' SSH key.
 You may want this to be hard to guess, but easy to communicate verbally.
 This key and passphrase will be the only way that your students can login to the lab server (i.e. login password is disabled).

 When prompted, enter information for your self-signed HTTPS certificate.
 Details are yours to specify.